Meridian Technical Charter High School

 Meridian Technical Charter High School (MTCHS) is a high school located in Meridian, Idaho, United States.
 The student population is 170–200 students, with a maximum of seventy students per grade.
 The school shares a campus with Meridian Medical Arts Charter High School (MMACHS).
 The two schools do not share classes; lunch is provided within the MMACHS cafeteria, and busing is provided at MTCHS.
-The school was originally known as Meridian Charter High School.
-The name was changed to avoid confusion with nearby Meridian Medical Arts Charter High School.
+The school was originally known as Meridian Charter High School, which was changed to avoid confusion with nearby Meridian Medical Arts Charter High School.

 Purpose

 The purpose of MTCHS is to educate students in the fields of technology.
 The technical courses offered are programming, graphic arts, networking, engineering and electronics.
 College level classes are also offered, which allow students to graduate with college credits, certifications, or even the possibility of a college degree (with an extended and per-student curriculum).
 MTCHS requires that students complete an internship of 280 hours either in the summer before, or during their senior year.
 Internships have been completed in the past with major Boise area companies like HP, Micron Technology and Urban Design.